pedrostc/svn-vs-git/docs/presentation.md

 On git a tag is a static pointer to a specific commit.
 Unlike the branch pointer, the tag pointer is static, wich means that it cannot be moved to another commit.

+## Security

+SVN offers a more granular security control, you can have different access rights for each folder on your repository, remember that tags and branches are also folders, wich if perfect for a top-down management.

+GIT security is repository-wise, you can allow or revoke access of a user to the whole repository only.
+You can apply read-only access to certain branches also, but for the whole repository, never to a single folder or file.

 ## Commits

 Every commit on SVN creates a nes revision on the remote repository, that means that, to be able to commit some changes on the code the developer need to have access to the main repository.